openflighthpc/flight-desktop-server/docs/routes.md

 Whether the desktop has been checked for the required dependencies.
 Sessions creation MAY fail for unverified desktops.

 Type: Boolean

+*summary:*

+A short description on the desktop

+Type: String

 #### Other Responses